Peter Sims (writer)

 Peter Eagle Sims (born July 29, 1976) is an American writer, entrepreneur, and investor.
-Sims is the founder & chairman of BLK SHP (Black Sheep), a platform and creative home for entrepreneurship and investing, as well as a foundation that supports artists.
+Sims is the founder of BLK SHP (Black Sheep), a platform for small bets and investing.
 Previously, he worked as an investor at Summit Partners in London where he co-founded the firm's European office.
 He has also been an advisor at Google[x], The Moonshot Factory, Alphabet's semi-secret innovation laboratory.
 Sims has been praised as "one who knows his way around disruptive ideas."

 He has authored three books including True North (2007), co-authored with Bill George, which was among the Wall Street Journal bestseller books.
 Others include Little Bets (2011), which was named one of the best advice books for entrepreneurs by the Wall Street Journal, and Black Sheep (2024).

-As a social entrepreneur, Sims co-founded FUSE corps, a nonprofit fellowship organization that partners with mayors and local governments across the United States to help them solve urgent local challenges, such as homelessness, climate resilience, education and workforce development —supporting over 400 fellowships in 26 states.
+As a social entrepreneur, Sims co-founded FUSE corps, a nonprofit fellowship organization that partners with mayors and local governments across the United States to help them solve urgent local challenges, such as homelessness, climate resilience, education and workforce development —supporting over 500 fellowships in 30 states.
 Additionally, Sims was part of the founding team for GivingTuesday, the philanthropy movement that has become a globally recognized day of giving to charity, and has raised more than $20 billion for nonprofit causes.